Stability conditions on Calabi-Yau double/triple solids: Introduction

 Among them, Li \cite{li19b} recently treated quintic threefolds, which is one of the most important cases for Mirror Symmetry.
 The crucial step in his arguments is to establish the improvement of the classical BG inequality for torsion free slope stable sheaves.
 Recall that a version of the classical BG inequality is the inequality

 where $E$ is a slope stable sheaf with respect to an ample divisor $H$.
-For $K$-trivial surfaces, we can easily get the inequality stronger than (\ref{eq:BGintro}), simply by using the Serre duality.
+For del Pezzo and K3 surfaces, we can easily get the inequality stronger than (\ref{eq:BGintro}), simply by using the Serre duality.
 In contrast, such an improvement of the BG inequality on Calabi-Yau threefolds is highly non-trivial.

-So far, the arguments in \cite{li19b} has been applied only for quintic threefolds.
+When the first draft of this paper was submitted, the arguments in \cite{li19b} have been applied only for quintic threefolds.
+Very recently, Liu \cite{liu21a} treated Calabi-Yau complete intersections of quadratic and quartic hypersurfaces in $\bP^5$ via a similar method.

 The goal of the present paper is to extend it to two other examples of Calabi-Yau threefolds, namely, general weighted hypersurfaces in the weighted projective spaces $\bP(1, 1, 1, 1, 2)$ and $\bP(1, 1, 1, 1, 4)$.
 We call them as {\it triple/double cover CY3}, since they have finite morphisms to $\bP^3$ of degree $3$, $2$, respectively.
 The following is our main result:

 \begin{thm}[Theorems \ref{thm:strongBG}, \ref{thm:BGonT2}] Let $X$ be a double or triple cover CY3, $H$ the primitive ample divisor, and $E$ a slope stable sheaf with slope $\mu \in [-1, 1]$.
 Then the inequality